Hausdorff dimension of limit sets for projective Anosov representations: Background

 \subsection{Anosov groups}

 Anosov subgroups of higher rank Lie groups have been introduced by Labourie \cite{labourie2006anosov} as a reasonable generalization of convex-cocompact subgroups in rank 1.
 The original definition for deformations of uniform lattices in rank 1 was extended by Guichard and Wienhard to Gromov hyperbolic groups.
 More recently, Gueritaud--Guichard--Kassel--Wienhard \cite{gueritaud20017anosov} and Kapovich--Leeb--Porti \cite{kapovich2017anosov} independently gave a characterization of Anosov subgroups in terms of their Cartan projections.
 While the first team assumes \emph{a priori} that the group is hyperbolic, the second team shows moreover that their condition implies Gromov hyperbolicity.
-Here, we use their characterization as a definition, that can be found under this formulation in \cite{Guichard}
+Here, following \cite{Guichard}, we use their characterization as a definition.

 Let $G$ be a semisimple Lie group.
 Fix a choice of $K$, $\fa$ and $\fa_+$ as before.
 Let $\Theta$ be a non-empty subset of the set of simple roots $\Delta_s$.